Practical Legal Training

 No formal written exams

-All PLT Plus subjects are assessed orally via video conference.
+All Practical Legal Training subjects are assessed orally via video conference.

 We believe that oral assessments are the best way to determine your understanding of the content and your ability to analyse and solve a problem.